Shaheer-op9872uw/VIO_V3/README.md

 Keep an eye out for future versions: VIO v4 (multi-modal), VIO Lite (mobile deploy), and VIO-X (???).

 💬 Feedback?
 Suggestions?
-Open an issue or reach out on X/Twitter (Coming soon) Let’s build the future — one clean model at a time.
+Open an issue or reach out on gmail: shaheeroffical.ra@gmail.com  OR shaheer2010 on discord.
+Let’s build the future — one clean model at a time.

 ---